hack-ink/atomicalsir/README.md

 3. Run the following command: `atomicalsir --max-fee 150 <PATH to the atomicals-js folder>`

 ### Q&A
+- **Where can I find the mining log?**

+  You'll find the information in `stdout.log` and `stderr.log`, which are located in the current working directory.

 - **How to setup multi-wallet?**

   To set up a multi-wallet, place the `*.json` wallet files in the `atomicals-js/wallets` directory.